"A Monster Of A Human Being": Here's McKayla Maroney's Powerful Statement About The Gymnastics Doctor Who Abused Her

 "I did it.
 I got there.
 But not without a price," Maroney said in her statement.

-As a gymnast she was told to trust Nassar, that he would help make it possible for her to achieve her dreams.
+As a gymnast, she was told to trust Nassar, that he would help make it possible for her to achieve her dreams.

 "He abused my trust.
 He abused my body and he left scars on my psyche that will never go away," she said.
 "It all started when I was 13 or 14 years old.
 It didn't end until I left the sport."